 - AU accounts usually show up as new accounts on the authorized user’s credit report.
 In many cases, negative factors (late payments or high utilization, to give two examples) on the primary card will show up on the authorized user’s report as well.
 This can lead directly to lower credit scores.

-- Chase includes AU accounts in their infamous 5/24 rule (in many cases they won’t approve a new credit card if you’ve opened 5 or more accounts in the past 24 months).
+- Chase includes AU accounts in their infamous 5/24 rule (in most cases they won’t approve a new credit card if you’ve opened 5 or more accounts in the past 24 months).
 In other words, being added as an AU can reduce your chances of getting new Chase cards.
+When that happens, you can call Chase and explain that you are not responsible for paying the credit card bill (where you are the authorized user) and they will reconsider your application, but it definitely adds a hassle factor that you probably wouldn’t want.

 When is it worth adding Authorized Users just for the points?